iq-coryp/documentation-testing/pages/api/user-manager.md

 A **LockReason** allows you to provide a reason when [Locking a User](/api/user-manager/#locking-a-user).
 Examples of reasons might include:

 * Incomplete paperwork on a sale
- * Equiptment transfer Incomplete inventory count
+ * Equipment transfer Incomplete inventory count
  * Incomplete cash safe

 | Name | Data Type | Description | Example |